twitter-archive/commons/src/bash/git/migrate-history/README.md

 moved.
 This means that git log doesn't work across the move boundary.
 You can use various tricks to get the old history, but it's a hassle.

-The solution is a little shell script that I banged together called migrate.sh.
-The idea are trying to import immigrant into mono as a subtree.
+The solution is a shell script that I put together called migrate-history.sh.
+The idea is trying to import immigrant into mono as a subtree.

 The simple solution would be to rewrite history using eg filter-branch, and then rebase on top of master.
 But this only works